John Allister Currie: Political career

-Currie ran unsuccessfully for a seat in the House of Commons in 1904. but subsequently won in 1908, and represented Simcoe North in the House as a Conservative and then Unionist member.
+Currie ran unsuccessfully for a seat in the House of Commons in 1904.
+He won the seat in 1908 and represented Simcoe North in the House as a Conservative and then as a Unionist member.

+He defended Canada's single-member constituencies against statements by electoral reformer Ronald Hooper in April 1921.

 He was defeated in his bid for reelection in 1921.

-Following a by-election in 1922, he subsequently represented Toronto Southeast and then St. Patrick as a Conservative in the Legislative Assembly of Ontario until 1929.
+Following a by-election win in 1922, he represented Toronto Southeast and then St. Patrick as a Conservative in the Legislative Assembly of Ontario until 1929.

 He ran for Mayor of Toronto in the 1924 municipal election placing a poor third.

 Death

 In 1931, he died at Miami, Florida, following a long illness.